openvstorage/ovs-documentation/Installation/ansible.md

 ### Architecture
 * The Ansible script will deploy a cluster with 3 types of nodes: controllers, compute and storage nodes.
     * Controllers:  dedicated nodes to run the master services and hold the distributed DBs.
-    * Compute: These nodes run the extra services, are configured with vPools and run the VMs.
+    * Compute nodes: These nodes run the extra services, are configured with vPools and run the VMs.
-    * Storage: The storage servers for the Backend storage.
+    * Storage nodes: The storage servers for the Backend storage.

 ### Deploy the cluster
 * Install Ubuntu 14.04 on all servers of the cluster.
 Username and password should be the same on all servers.